CSCfi/csc-user-guide/docs/cloud/tutorials/ssh-key.md

 # SSH Key Pair

-The SSH key pair is very useful in many situations[^1] and is not limited to use in the OpenStack environment.
+The SSH key pair is very useful in [many situations](https://en.wikipedia.org/wiki/Secure_Shell#Use) and is not limited to use in the OpenStack environment.

 This tutorial covers the creation of an SSH key pair and a practical use case with OpenStack.